As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Over 10,000 titles are available, both in Romanian and English.

-In the basement, multimedia can be purchased, while much of the ground floor is somewhat of a souvenir shop, including a massive selection of teas and chocolates.
+In the basement, multimedia can be purchased, while much of the ground floor is somewhat of a souvenir shop, it includes a massive selection of teas and chocolates.

 The fifth floor doesn’t have any shelves.
 Instead, it doubles as a gallery for local artists.

-Then on the top floor is a spacious café where readers and travelers can relax while enjoying a coffee and the view of the floors beneath.
+Then, on the top floor, you’ll find a spacious café where readers and travelers can relax while enjoying a coffee and a view of the floors beneath.

 Librairie Jousseaume, Paris, France